10 Tips for loved one to experience best transition to senior residence

 *Always ask for permission to do things when you hang things on the wall, a good practice to get in the habit of doing.

-Electronics should be programmed so that they are extremely simple to use.
-If your senior loved one has poor eyesight or suffers from dementia a good idea to make a television remote simple would be to make the most commonly used buttons and then cover the rest.
-Electronic stores sell universal remotes with large print.
+- Electronics should be programmed so that they are extremely simple to use.
+If your senior loved one has poor eyesight or suffers from dementia a good idea to make a television remote simple would be to make the most commonly used buttons more visible, and then cover the rest.
+Electronic stores sell universal remotes with large print as well.

 8. Label everything

-Invest in a label maker from your local office supply store.
-It is very common for all items in a senior room to somehow get misplaced within the residence.
+- Invest in a label maker from your local office supply store.
+It is very common for all items in a senior room to get misplaced by staff or other residents within the residence.

 9. Meet all management

-Meet the resident Doctor(s), arrange the appointments yourself with the Head Nurse and be present the first few visits.
-Just your presence and ability to communicate any additional information will be helpful, and the Doctor will have a better connection with your loved one.
+- Meet the resident Doctor(s), arrange the appointments yourself with the Head Nurse and be present the first few visits.
+Just your presence and ability to communicate any additional information will be helpful, and the Doctor will have a better connection with your loved one, and be able to offer more detailed care.
 With more information and involvement, the Doctor be in a position to offer better care options as time goes on and the care level of your senior loved one increases.

-What more families do now is hire private caregivers to be more present in the daily life of a senior loved one, and provide any extra personalized assistance.
-If the cost of the extra care is a main factor then what most people do is remove the extra residence services, and then direct the funds to hire a caregiver.
+- What more families do now is hire private caregivers to be more present in the daily life of a senior loved one, and provide any extra personalized assistance.
+The degree to which a private caregiver is present is up to each person in charge of the senior care.
+The most important factor is to be consistent and create routine visits.
+If the cost of the extra care is a main factor then what most people do is remove the extra residence services, and redirect the funds to hire a caregiver.